Summit West

 Basecamp Tips

 Check pass conditions, mountain operations, and weather before leaving Basecamp.
+The mountain gets the final vote.

 Start hikes early on weekends.
 Popular trailheads can fill up quickly.